 With the Precise Point Positioning (PPP) technique, you may accurately determine the coordinates of a static point anywhere in the world without real-time corrections or base station nearby.

-You can do PPP with both Reach RS2 and Reach RS+ devices.
 To process data from Reach RS+, you can use the NRCAN CSRS-PPP service.
 More details are below.

 In this guide, we will walk you through the following steps:

 - Exporting raw data from the ReachView 3 app to your mobile device or PC

 - Uploading the collected file to PPP service

 - Entering the obtained base coordinates into the ReachView 3 app

 The equipment you need to accomplish the survey:

 A standalone receiver finds out its position relying on the data obtained from satellites only.
 Along with raw data, it also gets navigation messages containing such data as satellite clock offset, the ionospheric and tropospheric corrections, etc. Due to information about these offsets, the receiver may calculate its position with a few meters' accuracy.
 If there was no navigation data, the accuracy would be much worse.